Tupolaa/portfolio_tupola/README.md

 # portfolio_tupola

-Personal portfolio website for Teemu Tupola — built with Next.js and plain CSS.
+Personal portfolio website — built with Next.js and plain CSS.
 This repository contains the source for a responsive, bilingual (Finnish / English) portfolio that showcases projects, skills, and personal information.

 ---